 Arsenal vs PSG: Supercomputer Predicts Champions League Winner

-• Opta’s supercomputer released fresh predictions for the final after the two finalists were confirmed
+• Opta’s supercomputer released fresh predictions about the eventual winner after the two finalists were confirmed

-• Bukayo Saka had earlier hinted Arsenal wanted PSG in the final after losing to them in last season’s semi-finals
+• Bukayo Saka earlier hinted that Arsenal wanted PSG in the final after losing to them in last season’s semi-finals

 Opta’s supercomputer has made its prediction for the 2026 UEFA Champions League final after the two finalists were confirmed on Wednesday, May 6, 2026.

-Paris Saint-Germain booked their place in the final against Arsenal after overcoming FC Bayern Munich to keep alive their hopes of retaining the European crown.
+Paris Saint-Germain booked their place in the final against Arsenal after overcoming Bayern Munich to keep their hopes of retaining the European crown alive.

 Source: Getty Images